 Swinging a tennis racquet and pitching a baseball increase the risk of developing elbow pain, but anyone can end up with painful elbows from everyday wear and tear.
 The highly trained team at Northeast Orthopaedics & Sports Medicine can help you heal no matter what causes your symptoms.
 They offer comprehensive elbow care, from nonsurgical treatments and physical therapy to minimally invasive arthroscopic surgery.
-To schedule an appointment, use the online booking feature or call one of their offices in Live Oak or San Antonio, Texas.
+To schedule an appointment, use the online booking feature or call one of their offices in Shertz, Live Oak or San Antonio, Texas.

 Though elbow fractures cause significant pain, you're more likely to have a painful elbow when repetitive movements cause an overuse injury.

 Overuse injuries develop gradually as you keep performing the same arm movement.
 The repetitive stress causes small tears and inflammation in the ligaments, tendons, and muscles.
 If you don't rest your elbow and give the tissues time to heal, the problem worsens.

 Tennis elbow occurs when the tendons connecting the forearm muscles to the outside of your elbow become inflamed.
 Golfer’s elbow arises from inflammation in the tendons connecting forearm muscles to the inside of your elbow.

 When you have elbow pain, chances are you will have other symptoms, including:

 When you have severe symptoms, or they don't improve in a few days, you should get treatment from the exceptional team at Northeast Orthopaedics & Sports Medicine.

 After finishing your exam and ordering diagnostic images if needed, your provider creates a treatment plan based on the underlying cause and the severity of your symptoms.